-- the school's commitment to safeguarding and promoting the welfare of children and make clear that safeguarding checks will be undertaken; - the safeguarding responsibilities of the post as per the job description and personal specification; and amendments to the Exceptions Order 1975, 2013 and 2020.
+- the school's commitment to safeguarding and promoting the welfare of children and make clear that safeguarding checks will be undertaken; - the safeguarding responsibilities of the post as per the job description and personal specification; and - whether the post is exempt from the Rehabilitation of Offenders Act 1974 and the amendments to the Exceptions Order 1975, 2013 and 2020.
 Which means that when applying for certain jobs and activities certain spent convictions and cautions are 'protected', so they do not need to be disclosed to employers, and if they are disclosed, employers cannot take them into account.
 Further information about filtering offences can be found in the DBS filtering guide.